-planning, implementation, and monitoring of services identified during screenings and assessments.
+Virginia continues to utilize family engagement, FPMs, the foster care service plan, FAPT, the individualized family services plan, and utilization management to inform decision-making, service planning, implementation, and monitoring of services identified during screenings and assessments.
 The LDSS service worker continues to play a central and essential role in managing services for the child or youth in foster care.

 Information on a wraparound approach and intensive care coordination is addressed in the foster care chapter of the VDSS Child and Family Services Manual.
 DBHDS, DMAS, and/or OCS provide trainings on these two approaches and implementing systems of care.
+This service is also frequently recommended in Safe and Sound Go Team meetings when youth at risk of displacement are staffed.

 Across Virginia, communities are embracing trauma-Informed care, including two LDSS in the Richmond area that are currently engaged in the use the trauma toolkit (NCTSN) towards piloting a community-wide, trauma-informed system of care.
 In 2019, Voices for Virginia's Children hosted a trauma summit for advocates, clinicians, public agency staff, and legislators to increase awareness and enhance opportunities for advocacy around improving system responsiveness to trauma, the availability of high-quality trauma services, and prevention of secondary traumatization among service staff.
+In 2022, VDSS established the Office of Trauma and Resilience Policy (OTRP) to better support the implementation of trauma-informed practice and services in social service agencies across Virginia.
 Virginia HEALS is a model of service delivery that has been developed to assist service providers in better linking systems of care and providing support and care to children, youth, and families impacted by trauma and/or victimization.
-The Virginia HEALS project developed a brief screening tool, The Screening for Experiences and Strengths (SEAS), and this tool is widely available for use by LDSS after completing a short training course.
+The ORTP support the Virginia HEALS project which includes checklists for agencies to assess the degree to which they are trauma-informed and a brief screening tool, the Screening for Experiences and Strengths (SEAS.)
+This tool is widely available for use by LDSS after completing a short training course.
 Additionally, training on trauma-informed care is mandated for all foster care service workers.

-Virginia's Child and Adolescent Needs and Strengths (CANS) assessment is the mandatory uniform assessment instrument for all children age birth to 18 and their families who receive services funded by the CSA (§ 2.2-5209 Code of Virginia).
-The local family assessment and planning teams (FAPT) use the CANS to help plan, make decisions, and manage services at both an individual and system of care level.
+Virginia's Child and Adolescent Needs and Strengths (CANS) assessment is the mandatory uniform assessment instrument for all children age birth to 18 and their families in foster care and/or who receive services funded by the CSA (§ 2.2-5209 Code of Virginia).
+The local FAPT uses the CANS to help plan, make decisions, and manage services at both an individual and system of care level.
 CANS helps: